MP for Gravesham

 Chair of the Parliamentary Office of Science and Technology Board

-“A highly loyal Labour MP who chairs the POST Board and champions science policy, but with notably low voting attendance and a handful of rebellions on end‑of‑life legislation.”
+“A science‑focused Labour MP who chairs the POST Board and has shown occasional rebellion on end-of-life legislation.”

-Dr Lauren Sullivan is the Labour (Co-op) MP for Gravesham, elected in 2024.
-She chairs the Parliamentary Office of Science and Technology Board and sits on the Science, Innovation and Technology Committee, with a current role on the Controlled Drugs (Procedure for Specification) Bill committee (since 25 June 2025).
-In 2025 she also served on the Crime and Policing Bill committee.
+Dr Lauren Sullivan is a Labour (Co‑op) MP for Gravesham, elected in 2024.
+She serves as Chair of the Parliamentary Office of Science and Technology (POST) Board and sits on the Science, Innovation and Technology Committee, with involvement in the Controlled Drugs (Procedure for Specification) Bill committee.
+She also has a background in crime and policing matters from her past committee work, including service on the Crime and Policing Bill committee during 2025.

-She has six declared financial interests, including four miscellaneous entries, plus one entry for gifts, benefits and hospitality from UK sources and one for visits outside the UK.
+Declared six financial interests: four miscellaneous entries; one from gifts, benefits and hospitality from UK sources; and one entry for visits outside the UK.

 Generated 21 February 2026